4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Day 3: Sunrise at Machu Picchu

-Arrive at Inti Punku (Sun Gate) at dawn and witness your first magical glimpse of Machu Picchu, bathed in golden morning light.
-From here, your expert guide will lead a deep-dive tour through the citadel, sharing its secrets, sacred temples, ceremonial plazas, and terraces—all part of this UNESCO World Heritage Site and once-in-a-lifetime experience.
+You will arrive at Inti Punku (Sun Gate) at dawn, and enjoy your first magical view of Machu Picchu, touching the golden light of day.
+Your guide will conduct a deep-dive tour of the citadel, unveiling its secrets, its sacred temples, ceremonial plazas and terraces that form part of this UNESCO World Heritage Site and one-in-a-lifetime journey.

 Day 4: Rainbow Mountain & Red Valley Trek

-After the Inca Trail, continue your epic journey with a day hike to the jaw-dropping Rainbow Mountain and Red Valley.
-Located over 5,000 meters above sea level, Vinicunca’s vivid mineral colors—turquoise, red, gold, and lavender—create one of the most photographed natural wonders in Peru.
+After the Inca Trail, continue your epic journey on a day hike to the stunning Rainbow Mountain and the Red Valley.
+Vinicunca, located over 5,000 meters above sea level, is one of the most photographed natural wonders of Peru with its minerals creating vivid turquoise, red, gold, and lavender colors.

-✔️ Two of Peru’s top bucket-list hikes in one unforgettable tour
+• Two of Peru's top bucket-list hikes on one deeply memorable tour

-✔️ Small group experience with personalized service and certified English-speaking guides
+• A small group for unique personal service and certified English-speaking guides

-✔️ All-inclusive package: permits, Machu Picchu tickets, Rainbow Mountain access, transportation, meals, and expert support
+• All-inclusive: permits, Machu Picchu tickets, Rainbow Mountain access, transportation, meals and support

 Book Your Adventure Now